-8 Books We Can’t Wait to Read in November
+7 Books We Can’t Wait to Read in November

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.
+All prices are accurate upon date of publish.
+You can learn more about the affiliate process here.